tulibraries/tul_cob/README.md

 `bundle exec rake ci`

 This will spin up a test solr instance, import a few hundred records, and run the test suite.

+## Running in Masquerade mode

+An administration user may impersonate another non-guest user in `development` or `test` environment, or if the ALLOW_IMPERSONATOR environment variable is set to 'yes' in `production`.